xixixao/recomputer/CONTRIBUTING.md

 Currently uses Snowpack, should be migrated to Vite.

+Publishing:
+`npm run build; and ../recomputer.github.io; and gp -f`

+Cloudflare Analytics are configured via the token in the `build script`.

 # Deps

 We are now stuck on old codemirror.next version and lezer version because @lezer/lr 0.15.0 (2021-08-11) totally breaks the parsing approach here.